 Typically, it has been seen that semi-permanent hair color lasts for about 8 washes.
 In fact, it has been seen that users end up enjoying the best version of the temporary dye within the first 2 weeks of application.

 Note that the duration of the color also depends on your hair porosity.
 The higher the porosity of your hair, the quicker the color will fade away.
-It is also worth mentioning that the shampoo and conditioner you use should be safe for color-treated hair to prevent the color from washing off too quickly.
+It is also worth mentioning that the hair products you use, like shampoo and conditioner, should be safe for color-treated hair to prevent the color from washing off too quickly.

 In the next section, we will learn more about the different types of hair dyes available at your disposal and how they differ from each other.